cybertec-postgresql/pg_rewrite/README.md

     renamed, applications will no longer update it.
 Therefore, attempts to update the other tables involved in its foreign keys may cause errors.

+# Sequences

+If a sequence is used to generate column value in the source table (typically the column data type is `serial` or the column is declared `GENARATED ...
+AS IDENTITY`), and if `rewrite_table()` finds the corresponding sequence for the target table, it sets its value according to the sequence for the source table.
+If it cannot identify the sequence for the target table, a log message is printed out.

 # Progress monitoring